-Your grade will result from the he following:

 Project 1 20%

 Project 2 20%

 Project 3 20%

 Portfolio Review (Exam) 30%

 Participation & Attendance 10%

 Seeking Help

 If you need individual assistance, please let me know right away.
 I'm here to help.

 THE SCHEDULE

 Here's a rough outline of how things will go.
 Things will certainly change, and I'll update this document accordingly.
 Plan to have a creative assignment that will take hours a week.
 I wish it could be faster, but getting to the smart strategies, good ideas, clever headlines, and non-boringness takes time.
 Again, it should be really fun if you're doing it right.

-WEEK 1 / Tues Aug 22 / THIS FIRST CLASS WILL BE ON ZOOM
+WEEK 1 / Tues Jan 16

-- In class: Let's get to know each other, because we're going to be working closely and sharing creative ideas.
-We'll go over the syllabus, and then jump into some examples of the student portfolios we're competing with for jobs. - Assignment: Find a student portfolio you like, and be prepared to take us through it next week.
+In class: Let's get to know each other, because we're going to be working closely and

+sharing creative ideas.
+We'll go over the syllabus, and then jump into some

+examples of the student portfolios we're competing with for jobs.

+Assignment: Find a student portfolio you like, and be prepared to take us through it next
-WEEK 2 / Tues Aug 29

-- In-class:A visit from Prof HesterDiscussion of student portfoliosDiscussion of 1-10Discussion of what "truths" are.
+Week.

+UNC: John Ratkowiak You probably know him!
+He just graduated straight out of UNC-CH and is kicking off his career as an art director at BBDO.
+VCU Brandcenter Miami Ad School (scroll down to see grads' portfolios) Denver Ad School Taylor Moser, Art Director - someone I hired from portfolio school Kateri David, Copywriter - someone I hired straight out of UT Mitch Bennett, me - here's an example of a professional portfolio, and a good way to get to know the kind of work I like to do.
+WEEK 2 / Tues Jan 23 In-class: Discussion of student portfolios Discussion of 1-10 Discussion of what "truths" are.
 A real human insight we can relate to!
-Atension in the world that involves the brand!
-Something about the company,category, customer, culture, or competition!
-Something someone said on Redditthat strikes you as super true!Discussion of PROJECT 1Assignment:PROJECT 1: Pick a brand, and identify 20 truths about the brand. - Write them in a google doc, big type, centered, one strategy per page.
+A tension in the world that involves the brand!
+Something about the company, category, customer, culture, or competition!
+Something someone said on Reddit that strikes you as super true!

+Discussion of PROJECT 1 Assignment: PROJECT 1: Pick a brand, and identify 20 truths about the brand.
+Write them in a google doc, big type, centered, one strategy per page.
 Set the sharing settings to "anyone with link can edit."

-WEEK 3 / Tues Sept 5 - NO CLASS / WELLNESS DAY / BUT STILL WORK TO DO
+ALSO!
+Reach out to the student whose work you shared.
+Tell them what you liked, and ask for advice on putting a great portfolio together.
+WEEK 3 / Tues Jan 30 In class: We'll go over your truths.